The Prime Focus Infrared Microlensing Experiment (PRIME): First Results: Data reduction

 \section{Data reduction}

 The raw frame image are UINT16 and has a size of 34.7 MB ( 4230$\times$4096 pix $\times$ 2 Bytes) per chip, and 23-28 MB after compression.
 Here 4230 columns include 4096 columns of science pixels, 6 columns of ACADIA telemetry data at the start of the array and 128 columns of reference voltage data at the end of the array.
 This corresponds to approximately about 120 TB per year.
 The acquired raw images are compressed and stored on-site, then transferred to servers in Japan via the internet and/or external hard drives.
 Image reduction follows standard procedures for NIR detectors, with our own implementation for non-linearity correction (Hamada et al., in preparation), as described below: (1) Super-bias subtraction: We acquired 10 SUTR exposures at each of eight different thermal background levels, resulting in a total of 80 exposures at the same detector temperature.
 The measured fluxes range from 100 to 500 ADU with 17-second exposures, corresponding to 6 frames per exposure.
 For each exposure and pixel, a linear fit was performed using frames 1 to 5, excluding the first frame (frame 0).
 We determined the intersection point of the extrapolated fitted lines—this point is where the RMS is minimized for each exposure and pixel.
 The super-bias is defined as the average ADU value at these intersection points.
 This super-bias is then subtracted from the raw science image frames.
 (2) Reference pixel correction: The detector is read out through 32 channels, each with a size of 128$\times$4096 pixels and similar bias levels.
 Reference pixels form a 4-pixel-wide border along the top, bottom, left, and right edges of the 4088$\times$4088 active pixel area.
 To remove column-dependent bias, the median of the 128$\times$4 reference pixels located at the top and bottom of each output channel should be subtracted from each column.
-Here we don't use the reference pixels at the top for the first frame, frame 0, as these are unstable.
+Here we don't use the reference pixels at the bottom for the first frame, frame 0, as these are unstable.
 Here, we use only the top reference pixels for frame 0, while for frames 1, 2, and 3, we use both the top and bottom reference pixels.
 (3) Non-linearity correction: Infrared detectors are known to exhibit non-linearity.
 Linearity curves, obtained at similar detector temperatures, are used to correct each science frame.
 This procedure is similar to that used for the H2RG detector in JWST \citep{Canipe2017}, but is based on our own implementation (Hamada et al., in preparation).
-(4) Up-the-ramp fitting: Final science images are produced using up-the-ramp fitting.
-We refer to these corrected images as “slope images.” which is UNIT 32 and has a size of 67.1 MB per chip, (5) Flat-fielding: Twilight flat images are taken before and/or after each night’s observations.
+(4) Dark subtraction: Dark frames are created from the slopes of 10 frames (corresponding to 28.6 s exposure) taken with the blocked position.
+These dark frames are then subtracted from each science frame.
+(5) Up-the-ramp fitting: Final science images are produced using up-the-ramp fitting.
+We refer to these corrected images as “slope images.” which is UNIT 32 and has a size of 67.1 MB per chip, (6) Flat-fielding: Twilight flat images are taken before and/or after each night’s observations.
 Pixel response variations are corrected using these flat-field frames.
+(7) Stacking: The exposures obtained in a single visit are combined using median stacking to produce deep images.
+This process effectively removes most cosmic-ray hits and bad pixels.
+The stacked images are used for event detection, while the original unstacked images are also analyzed to preserve higher time resolution.